xbmc/repo-skins/skin.bello.7/README.md

 ## Installation
 Bello 7 is available for download on Kodi's official repository.
 Please refer to [this page](http://wiki.kodi.tv/index.php?title=HOW-TO:Change_skins) for instructions.
-**Pease do not install the skin from GitHub**.
+**Please do not install the skin from GitHub**.
 I will not provide support for that.
 Use only the official version from Kodi official repo.
 <br><br>

 ## Required Add-ons